Sophos Recommendations - Cybersecurity Best Practices

 Opening a JavaScript file in a text editor prevents the execution of possible malicious scripts and allows for a secure review of the file’s content.
 Provided, of course, that you have the necessary know-how.

 It is advisable to handle executable files with caution, as they are frequently used for malware.
-It should be noted that not only JavaScript files, but also file attachments with the extensions .exe, .bat, .scr, and .vbs, among others, can be potentially dangerous and have the ability to execute scripts that can cause significant damage.
-Of course, Office files are also affected – topic macros, but more on that later.
+It should be noted that not only JavaScript files, but also file attachments with extensions such as .exe, .bat, .scr, and .vbs can be potentially dangerous and may execute scripts that cause significant damage.
+Office files are of course also affected, keyword macros, but more on that later.

 Therefore, file attachments should only be opened from trusted sources, and in case of doubt, the content should first be checked in a text editor.

-Ultimately, a good Endpoint Protection solution helps, or in the worst case, the aforementioned backup 😋.
+As a last line of defense, a good Endpoint Protection solution helps, or in the worst case, the aforementioned backup. ๐

 Macros: Nope